Eugene Harry Rumple, Warren, Ohio

 He was a 1968 graduate of Chalker High School.

-Eugene went on to work for General Motors for the next forty years in various departments and retired from the paint shop.
+Eugene went on to work for General Motors for the next 40 years in various departments and retired from the paint shop.

-He loved bowling with the Warren Bowling Association for forty years and for twenty-five years was a member of the American Bowling Congress.
+He loved bowling with the Warren Bowling Association for 40 years and for 25 years was a member of the American Bowling Congress.

 Eugene was a loving husband, father, grandfather, brother and friend.
 He will be deeply missed by all who knew him.

-He leaves the love of his life, Naomi Rumple, whom he married on December 4, 1996; four children, Melissa Rumple of Granger, Indiana, Bryan (Sue) Crew of Merritt Island, Florida, Tim Crew of Daytona Beach, Florida and Deanna (Greg) Dulin of Newton Falls, Ohio; grandchildren, Matthew, Briana, Mikaya, and Mackenzie Siet; Ethan, Alina and Emery Dulin and Lincoln Crew.
+He leaves the love of his life, Naomi Rumple, whom he married on December 4, 1996; four children, Melissa Rumple of Granger, Indiana, Bryan (Sue) Crew of Merritt Island, Florida, Tim Crew of Daytona Beach, Florida and Deanna (Greg) Dulin of Newton Falls, Ohio and grandchildren, Matthew, Briana, Mikaya, and Mackenzie Siet, Ethan, Alina and Emery Dulin and Lincoln Crew.

 In addition to his parents, he was preceded in death by his sister, Kathleen Westenfelder and grandson, Michael Thomas.